ArtSabintsev/Harpy/README.md

 	- If this value is not set, an NSLog will be fired, and the Harpy will not continue the version checking process.
 - Fixed a potential issue with developers who used the **Skip** setting.

-#### 2.7.1
-As I have made another large change in the last 24 hours, I have retained the changes from the previous update, v2.7.1, in this README file.

-- Removed device compatiblity check and dependency on [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), as Apple seems to have stopped updating the `supportedDevices` hash in the JSON results from the iTunes Lookup API route.
-- Fixed issue thar caused alert not to be displayed with certain settings.

 ### Features
 - Cocoapods Support
+- SUpport for UIAlertController (iOS 8+) and UIAlertView (Older versions of iOS)
 - Three types of alerts to present to the end-user (see **Screenshots** section)
 - Optional delegate and delegate methods (see **Optional Delegate** section)
+- Localized for 16 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Swedish, and Spanish
+	- Optional ability to override an iOS device's default language to force the localization of your choice
+	- Refer to the **Force Localization** section
 - ~~Check for Supported Devices~~
 	- Removed in 2.7.1.
 See **Supported Devices Compatibility** section.
-- Localized for 15 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Spanish
-	- Optional ability to override an iOS device's default language to force the localization of your choice (see **Force Localization** section)

 ### Screenshots